 But for those of us who are in the cloth diapering trenches the question of water usage has come up a time or two.
 Yes, we’ve crossed the line and become “green” (pat ourselves on the back for that) but what about all the water to wash the darn things??

 What is environmentally friendly about a prewash, wash, rinse and second rinse?

 Don’t be fooled.
 There are many ways that cloth diapering is environmentally friendly including water usage.
 Let’s start with the manufacturing.

 According to the book Whitewash: Exposing the Health and Environmental Dangers of Women’s Sanitary Products and Disposable Diapers, What You Can Do About It, the manufacture and use of disposable diapers amounts to 2.3 times more water wasted than cloth.
 I have the book on it’s way to my house and I look forward to reading all the dirty details.

-To manufacture a disposable diaper requires massive amounts of non-renewable resources.
+To manufacture a disposable diaper requires massive amounts of resources.
 Over 300 pounds of wood, 50 pounds of petroleum feedstocks and 20 pounds of chlorine are used to produce disposable diapers for one baby EACH YEAR (from the report Diapers: Environmental Impacts and Lifecycle Analysis to The National Association of Diaper Services (NADS))

 Carefully ponder what this means.
 300 pounds of wood!!
 Gone *poof*.
 Those trees aren’t coming back anytime soon.
 Not to mention that a used disposable diaper can’t be recycled like the paper you take notes on.